AliaksandrTsimokhau/tf-aws-lab/README.md

 If applicable all resources should be defined with the provider alias.

-- Terraform created infrastructure with no errors
+- Terraform imported resources with no errors
 - AWS Resources NOT changed (check AWS Console)
-- Save following artifacts under `/reports/task8/` folder:
+- Save following artifacts under `/reports/task11/` folder:
     - `terraform.tfstate` file for `compute` configuration

-## TASK 12 - Data discovery
+## TASK 12 - Use data discovery
 Learn about [terraform data sources](https://www.terraform.io/docs/language/data-sources/index.html) and [querying terraform data sources](https://learn.hashicorp.com/tutorials/terraform/data-sources?in=terraform/configuration-language&utm_source=WEBSITE&utm_medium=WEB_BLOG&utm_offer=ARTICLE_PAGE).

 In this task we are going to use data driven approach instead to use remote state data source.